trilinos/Trilinos/cmake/std/atdm/README.md

 ENDIF()
 ```

-to the file `ATDMDevEnvSettings.cmake` to disable the test
+to the file `ATDMDisables.cmake` to disable the test
 `MueLu_UnitTestsTpetra_MPI_4` for all OpenMP builds across all platforms.
 (Note that that disable was later removed in Trilinos commit
 [62fa6663a6](https://github.com/trilinos/Trilinos/commit/62fa6663a6d5a757d786ac87752c3e2074d28414)